Top of page

 If you are on active monitoring, you have regular check-ups with your doctor, clinical nurse specialist or another member of your medical team to make sure your lymphoma doesn’t need treatment yet.

-They talk to you about how you’re feeling and whether you’ve noticed a change in your symptoms or any new symptoms.
+Your appointments will be specific to you, based on your individual circumstances.
+At your check-ups, a member of your medical team will talk to you about how you’re feeling.
+They want to know whether you’ve noticed any changes in your symptoms or any new symptoms.
 They might also:

 • feel your tummy (abdomen), armpits, groin and neck to check for enlarged lymph nodes or other signs that your lymphoma may need treatment